 The module examines the different types of business organisations, their stakeholders, structures and operating environment, before considering the governance of organisations including reporting systems, compliance and security issues.
 Understanding how market economies work is a key management skill and the second half of the module analyses the relationship between the economic and business environment by examining how individual markets operate (microeconomics), and how economies operate at the aggregate level (macroeconomics).

 Recent controversies, such as those involving workplace harassment, equal pay and gender issues, have emphasised the need for organisations to understand the legal framework in which they operate.
 The module examines the nature and sources of law before considering the relevance and application of contract law and workplace legislation to business organisations.
-The module finishes by examining the different types of business organisations, how they are formed and managed to comply with relevant legislation, and how and under what circumstances they are dissolved.
+This BSc (Hons) Business Management and Finance degree programme module finishes by examining the different types of business organisations, how they are formed and managed to comply with relevant legislation, and how and under what circumstances they are dissolved.

 Strategic management is concerned with the actions organisations take to deal with the challenges, opportunities and threats in their external and internal environments.
 The module starts by examining how organisations analyse their strategic environment in the light of their resources and capabilities.
 This leads to a review of how they determine their desired objectives, consider the circumstances and events that may affect outcomes, decide upon the actions they need to take to achieve their objectives, implement a strategy and evaluate progress.

 The aim of the module is to develop an understanding of the nature, process and management of organisational change.
 Highlighting various models and approaches to organisational change, the module uses case analysis to examine the interpersonal, group and organisational issues associated with change management in a range of situations.
 By examining the usefulness and drawbacks of different models the most suitable approach in a specific situation, and how to develop an implementation strategy, is explored.